Contact Us

 The City of Cambridge supports a number of initiatives to promote and advance equity, diversity, inclusion, and accessibility.
 Some examples can be found below.

-August 1st has been proclaimed as Emancipation Day, marking the day slavery was abolished.
+August 1, has been proclaimed as Emancipation Day, marking the day slavery was abolished.
 Celebrating this day acknowledges that oppression and captivity have caused intergenerational trauma for many African Canadians.
 Through this celebration, let us embark on this learning journey together to help eliminate prejudice, discrimination and longstanding disparity.
-On August 22nd from 12-1pm, Rhythm and Blues Cambridge founders led an engaging and meaningful conversation to honour Emancipation Day.
+Emancipation Day Celebration coming soon on July 28, 2024 at Soper Park, Cambridge.
+For more information stay tuned or reach out to Rhythm and Blues Cambridge

 |